 This menu will help you navigate your project.
-From adding new collaborators under the Team option to accessing Index Cards, Catalog, etc. If you would like to open the Breakdown this will be on the right menu of the script instead.
+From adding new collaborators under the Team option to accessing the Beat Board, Catalog, etc. If you would like to open the Breakdown this will be on the right menu of the script instead.

 If you were a previous user of the script editor you may have added some extra scripts or files under the older Additional File option.
 You can still find these files, under File & Media option at the bottom and then clicking on File.